Luckin Coffee: 2022–present: Comeback and international expansion

 According to The Wall Street Journal, Luckin Coffee emerged from bankruptcy in March 2022 and replaced most of its top management and ousted its former chairman, chief executive, and other employees who carried out the earlier fraud.
 Additionally, Luckin Coffee is now being run by Chinese private equity firm Centurium Capital, which had earlier made capital injections worth $240 million into the company in the spring of 2021.

 The company opened its first overseas locations in Singapore on 31 March 2023, launching two stores, in Marina Square and Ngee Ann City.
 By the end of the year, 30 locations had been opened in the country.

 On 29 November 2024, Hextar Industries Berhad announced that it had obtained the exclusive right to bring the coffee brand into Malaysia.
 The right enables Hextar to develop, open and operate coffee shops nationwide under the Luckin Coffee brand for a period of 10 years, with optional renewal for another 10 years.

-In April 2025, the company placed signage announcing an imminent opening on a location in the East Village neighborhood of New York City, which would be its first store in the United States.
-The company opened its first two U.S. locations on 30 June 2025, at 755 Broadway and 800 6th Avenue.
+In July 2025, the company opened two stores in the East Village and Midtown neighborhoods of New York City, its first locations in the United States.
+As of May 2026, the company had 14 U.S. locations, all of them in Manhattan.

-In June 2025, CNN reported that Luckin has "more than 22,000 locations in China and several dozen in Singapore."
-The company has over 24,000 stores globally.
+In February 2026, Luckin announced the opening of its 30,000th store, located in Shenzhen.
+The store is the first 'Origin Flagship' location and will serve premium menu items.
+The company said that it had 118 overseas stores as of the third quarter of 2025.

+In March 2026, Semafor reported that Luckin had purchased the café business of Nestlé's Blue Bottle Coffee in order to boost its brand portfolio, as well as expand into the premium coffee market.